Dhyey-Patel28/SegLungAI/README.md

 ---

 ### Project Topic Area
-The **SegLungAI** project aims to develop an AI-driven solution for automatic lung anomaly detection and segmentation in neonates using CT and MRI chest scans.
+The **SegLungAI** project aims to develop an AI-driven solution for automatic lung anomaly detection and segmentation in neonates using MRI chest scans.
 The primary objective is to achieve high-accuracy lung segmentation through semantic segmentation techniques in Python.
 The project will begin by segmenting lungs from chest scans of neonates, utilizing 30 anonymized images provided by Cincinnati Children's Hospital.
 Over time, additional goals and features will be introduced to further enhance model performance.

 ---

 ### Project Abstract
-**SegLungAI** leverages semantic segmentation techniques to automatically detect and segment lung regions in neonatal chest CT and MRI scans.
-The project uses a U-Net model with a ResNet-34 backbone to ensure high accuracy while addressing the unique challenges of neonatal imaging.
+**SegLungAI** leverages semantic segmentation techniques to automatically detect and segment lung regions in neonatal chest MRI scans.
+The project uses a U-Net model with a ResNet-50 backbone to ensure high accuracy while addressing the unique challenges of neonatal imaging.
 With a focus on scalability, the project utilizes open-source tools and resources provided by Cincinnati Children's Hospital.
 Collaborating with medical professionals, SegLungAI aims to streamline diagnostic workflows and enhance precision in neonatal healthcare.

 ---

 ### Problem Statement
-Manual lung segmentation from neonatal CT/MRI scans is time-consuming, often taking months to complete for each patient.
+Manual lung segmentation from neonatal MRI scans is time-consuming, often taking months to complete for each patient.
 Current tools lack the precision needed to eliminate manual review, requiring human oversight for correcting mislabels or missing data.
 This project addresses these challenges by automating the process to save time and improve accuracy.

 ---